mimiquate/blend/README.md

 /blend/deps
 ```

-to your `.gitignore` file.

-before comitting your changes.
+Add to your `.gitignore` file, before comitting your changes.

 ### 5. Running in the context of a blend lockfile